 The development of this site will result in a minimal increase in stormwater run-off.
-Onsite stormwater within the building area will be captured and treated by a Raingarden Bioretention Systems and the remaining parking and drives will drain to Vegetative Filter strips.
-All offsite stormwater will be intercepted and directed the drainage channel running along the southern boundary of the site.
+Onsite stormwater within the building area will be captured and treated by a Rainwater Harvesting System and the remaining parking and drives will drain to Vegetative Filter strips along the north and south boundary of the site.
+There is only a small portion of offsite runoff that runs through the site in a 15' drainage easement to the south of the property.